Riddhiman2005/Riddhiman2005/README.md

    ![image](https://github.com/Riddhiman2005/Riddhiman2005/assets/130882317/8dcc226c-ca3e-4ee2-8e31-8cec1bdfea70)

+ There are lot more.
+Whenever I'm free I open [Desmos Graphing](https://www.desmos.com/calculator) and spend my time trying some form of creative things.
 I'll upload my works from time to time.
 Also I run a [Youtube Channel](https://www.youtube.com/@riddhiman.bhattacharya6568) where I upload the videos of the plots,and graphs.
 Make sure to visit it.

  ###  ASTROPHOTOGRAPHY ###